icinganalysis/icinganalysis.github.io/content/ice_shapes_thread.md

 Wilder, Ramon W.: "Techniques used to determine Artificial Ice Shapes and Ice Shedding, Characteristics of Unprotected Airfoil Surfaces" in Anon., "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service; Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590. [https://apps.dtic.mil/sti/pdfs/AD0690469.pdf](https://apps.dtic.mil/sti/pdfs/AD0690469.pdf).

 Summary of the "Ice Shapes and Their Effects" thread

+##Notes
+[^1]: Carroll, Thomas, and McAvoy, William H.: The Formation of Ice upon Airplanes in Flight.
+NACA-TN-313, 1929.
+[^2]: Preston, G. Merritt, and Blackman, Calvin C.: Effects of Ice Formations on Airplane Performance in Level Cruising Flight.
+NACA-TN-1598, 1948.